v15hv4/vsh/README.md

   minutes in long listing format.
 - The shell user has read and write access to `/tmp`.
 This is necessary to manage the history file.
+- Only foreground processes will be pipelined.
+- Exactly one argument will be provided to the redirection operator that points to the input/output file.